jaerodyne/covid19-data-ruby/README.md

 A Ruby wrapper for the [Coronavirus Tracker API](https://github.com/ExpDev07/coronavirus-tracker-api), which by default takes data directly from the [Coronavirus (nCoV) Data Repository](https://github.com/CSSEGISandData/COVID-19), provided by Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 An alternative data source pulls from U.S. County data that comes from the Conference of State Bank Supervisors.

-This gem uses [semantic versioning](https://semver.org/) to communicate the nature of the changes for each release.

 ## Installation

 Add this line to your application's Gemfile: